the-walking-dev/spark/doc/intro.md

 Driver program allocates task to the workers.
 In a Spark  application the `SparkContext` object is the driver program and it communicates with the cluster manager to run the tasks.
 It submits the *Spark jobs* to the nodes.

-[logo]: ./images/spark-stack.png "Apache Spark stack"
+[spark-stack]: ./images/spark-stack.png "Apache Spark stack"